 The HQT is also applied to conservation projects.
 The initial HQT results are referred to as functional acres gained.
-After applying credit policy modifiers, functional acres are converted to credits (Table 6).
-The sections below report data for both the functional acres gained and the total number of available and anticipated credits.
-Functional acres gained are reported before the baseline adjustment and represent the number of functional acres gained due to the implementation of credit projects.
-Credits are reported after applying the baseline adjustment to preservation credits and applying any additional multipliers for newly created credits through restoration or enhancement projects.
+After applying credit policy modifiers, functional acres are converted to credits (Table 5).
+The sections below report data for both the functional acres gained and the total

-Stewardship Account grant projects that had all the necessary paperwork filed with their respective county and "closed" between January 1, 2022, and December 31, 2022, are included (n=3: Alexander Ranch, Jackson Ranch, Roen Ranch).
-Additionally, one PRM project was completed between January 1, 2022, and December 31, 2022.
+Stewardship Account grant projects that had all the necessary paperwork filed with their respective county and "closed" between January 1, 2023, and December 31, 2023, are included (n=1: Bequette Property).

-In 2022, there were a total of 196,784 functional acres gained due to the implementation and closing of credit projects across all Service Areas.
-This number accounts for conservation projects funded through Stewardship Account Grants (n=3) and permittee responsible conservation projects implemented by proponents (n=1).
-Each of the four projects included in this section have either closed (grants) or reached Completed Review or Concluded status (PRM).
+In 2023, there were a total of 20,686 functional acres gained due to the implementation and closing of credit projects across all Service Areas.
+This number entirely accounts for conservation projects funded through Stewardship Account Grants (n=1) that have closed.

-The greatest gain of functional acres was seen in the Central Service Area, totaling 143,828 functional acres gained (73%; Figure 13).
-The remaining 27% of the total functional acres gained were located in the Southwestern Service Area (52,956 functional acres gained).
-The Southeastern Service Area and North Central Service Area had no functional acres gained in 2022.
-See Figure 13.
+All functional acres were seen in the Central Service Area, totaling 20,686 functional acres gained (100%; Figure 12).
+The Southwestern Service Area, Southeastern Service Area and North Central Service Area had no functional acres gained in 2023.